OCEAN

 The Ocean Learning Hub is intended to be a place where young people not only learn about the ocean theoretically, but also experience, understand and learn to protect it.

-With this project, we are creating a permanent anchor point for marine conservation, education and international cooperation – right where young people pass by every day and where the ocean is part of their lives.
+This project is creating a lasting anchor point for marine conservation, education, and international collaboration - directly where young people interact with the ocean in their daily lives.

 Here's how you can help:

-Support the Ocean Learning Hub with monetary or in-kind donations – for renovations, equipment, and educational programs.
-Every bit of help brings children and the ocean a little closer together.
+Support the Ocean Learning Hub with financial or in-kind donations – helping us fund renovation, equipment, and educational programs.
+Every contribution brings children and the ocean a step closer together.